antoinemarchal/antoinemarchal/README.md

-## @amarchal -- Atrophysicist & radio astronomer
+## @amarchal -- Astrophysicist & radio astronomer

 Hi, I’m based at LPENS (Paris).
 I work on the structure of the interstellar medium (ISM) and its role in star formation.
+Before that I was a Fellow @CITA in Canada and then @RSAA/ANU in Australia. 🔭

-Right now I’m building IViS, a GPU-accelerated, energy-efficient imager for scalable mosaicking of large hyperspectral cubes from ASKAP and MeerKAT.
+Right now I’m building IViS 🌱, a GPU-accelerated, energy-efficient imager for scalable mosaicking of large hyperspectral cubes from ASKAP and MeerKAT.

 <!--
 **antoinemarchal/antoinemarchal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.